phfdonda/ror-social-scaffold/README.md

 ## To Do

-- Create a page with pending invitations and friendship friend_requests
+- Create a page with pending invitations and friendship friend_requests - DONE
-- Create an option for accepting a friend
+- Create an option for accepting a friend - IN PROGRESS
 - Just show posts of friends and current user.
 - Change the button when you invite someone